lopeLH/DeepLearning-caffe-examples/README.md

 ### Example2

-This notebook show how to read sequentian frames from an OpenCV's VideoCapture (that can be a video or a webcam) and perform the classification process in real time.
+This notebook shows how to read sequentian frames from an OpenCV's VideoCapture (that can be a video or a webcam) and perform the classification process in real time.
 Notice that this example does not train the neural network but loads it form the disk, you need a pre-trained network to use this example.